cs3org/OCM-API/IETF-RFC.md

 To obtain an access token, the Receiving Server MUST send an HTTP POST request to the Sending Server’s {tokenEndPoint} as discovered in the OCM provider metadata, following section 4.4.2 of [RFC6749].
-Here follows an example of such POST request:
+The request payload MUST be in `x-www-form-urlencoded` form, as shown in the following example:

 ```
 POST {tokenEndPoint} HTTP/1.1